Phil496/uv-k5-firmware-custom/README.md

-# Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware

-This repository is a fork of [Egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom), who was a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.
+This repository is a fork of [Armel custom firmware](https://github.com/armel/uv-k5-firmware-custom) for testing purpose.

 All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !